aaronbloomfield/ics/hws/hw-cryptocurrency.md

 - The block_?.txt files will be consecutive -- so there won't be a block_3.txt missing when there is a block_4.txt.
-- The block_0.txt file will exist before any calls to verify, validate, or balance; however, the ledger.txt file may not yet exist.
+- The block_0.txt file will exist before any calls to verify, validate, or balance; however, the mempool.txt file may not yet exist.